humancompatible/train/README.md

 ## Future work

-- Add support for fairness constraints with >=2 subgroups
+- Add support for fairness constraints with >=2 subgroups (limitation of the code, not of the algorithms)
 - Add support to datasets besides Folktables
+- Move towards a more PyTorch-like API for optimizers

 ## References